-To view your website's biasing options, sign in as an administrator, go to Configuration > Apache Solr Search > Settings, and then click Bias next to the search environment that you want to edit.
+To view your website’s biasing options, sign in as an administrator, go to Configuration > Apache Solr Search > Settings, and then click Bias next to the search environment you want to edit.
 You can also read the Acquia Search documentation on Using bias to tune search results.
-For example, an easy way to bubble up items on search results is if those nodes are marked as sticky at top of lists.
-You will also need to work with your editors to understand when and how to set this flag.
+For example, an easy way to bubble up items on search results is if you mark those nodes as sticky at top of lists.
+You must also work with your editors to understand when and how to configure this flag.

-parking permitswill boost items that have the exact phrase in their contents above items that have the words shown separately.
+items having the exact phrase in their contents before items having the

 Using hooks like

 can change the queries sent to Solr as those queries are being made.
 Hooks

 can also introduce complex boosting or ordering commands onto the Solr